 Inspired by the iconic Chanel No. 5 perfume bottle, the white Chanel bag maintains an easy-to-dress allure in its clean versatile colorway.
 Plus, the limited release of the Perfume Bottle Bag only heightens its value.
 And while fashion icons and influencers snatched them up in 2013, this conversation starter remains a resale market favorite.
 Just call it an investment.

 Best for: The sweet smell of luxury.

 Released in the 2016 Airline Spring Collection, the Chanel Vanity bag is reminiscent of an era where hopping on a plane was the ultimate act of luxury.
-And just as airlines were breaking borders between countries, the audacious brand strives to break borders in fashion.
+And just as airlines break borders between countries, the audacious brand strives to break borders in fashion.

 Best for: Ensuring that your style efforts aren’t in vain.

 11. Chanel Camera Case

 Reminiscent of the novelty of capturing moments for the first time, the Chanel Camera Case was designed in the 1980s by Gabrielle Chanel herself.
 The quintessential accessory exudes playful nostalgia whilst maintaining a sophisticated elegance.